cstriecks/cstriecks.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am a senior scientist specializing in the design and analysis of <b>secure communication systems</b>, with a focus on cryptographic protocols and primitives -- particularly key exchange, encryption, data access control, and authentication.
-My most recent work is on advancing <b>hybrid quantum-safe cryptography</b> to achieve long-term security for next-generation communication infrastructures.
+I am a senior scientist specialising in the design and analysis of <b>secure communication systems</b>, with a focus on cryptographic protocols and primitives -- particularly key exchange, encryption, data access control, and authentication.
+My most recent work is on advancing <b>quantum-safe hybrid cryptography</b> to achieve long-term security for next-generation communication infrastructures.

-I actively contribute to <b>standardization efforts</b> at ETSI and CEN/CENELEC -- including my current involvement in <a href="https://portal.etsi.org/xtfs/#/xTF/684" target="_blank" rel="noopener">ETSI STF 684</a> (standardizing Quantum-Safe Hybrid Authenticated Key Exchange) and my past role in <a href="https://portal.etsi.org/STF/STFs/STFHomePages/STF529" target="_blank" rel="noopener">ETSI STF 529</a> (standardizing Attribute-Based Access Control).
+Moreover, I actively contribute to <b>standardisation efforts</b> at ETSI and CEN/CENELEC -- including my current involvement in <a href="https://portal.etsi.org/xtfs/#/xTF/684" target="_blank" rel="noopener">ETSI STF 684</a> (standardising quantum-safe hybrid authenticated key exchange) and my past role in <a href="https://portal.etsi.org/STF/STFs/STFHomePages/STF529" target="_blank" rel="noopener">ETSI STF 529</a> (standardising attribute-based cryptography).

 <b>Academic & professional background</b>

-In 2016, I joined the <a href="https://www.ait.ac.at" target="_blank" rel="noopener">AIT Austrian Institute of Technology</a>, Austria’s largest research and technology organization.
+In 2016, I joined the <a href="https://www.ait.ac.at" target="_blank" rel="noopener">AIT Austrian Institute of Technology</a>, Austria’s largest research and technology organisation.
 Before, I held a postdoctoral position at the <a href="https://kit.edu" target="_blank" rel="nooppener">Karlsruhe Institute of Technology (KIT)</a> in Germany.

 In 2015, I earned my PhD (Dr. rer. nat.) in Cryptography from KIT under the supervision of <a href="https://people.inf.ethz.ch/dhofheinz" target="_blank" rel="noopener">Prof. Dennis Hofheinz</a> (now at ETH Zurich).
 My PhD research focused on advanced cryptographic building blocks with an emphasis on <b>security proofs</b>.
 During my time at KIT, I also contributed to teaching, including Algorithms I (lab, 2015) and IT Security (lab, 2013), as well as seminars and additional lab sessions.

-In 2010, I completed my Diploma in Computer Science at the <a href="https://www.tu-braunschweig.de/en/" target="_blank" rel="nooppener">Technical University of Braunschweig</a>, with a focus on cryptography and software engineering.
-During my studies, I had the opportunity to particpate in an internship with <a href="https://www.siemens.com/us/en.html" target="_blank" rel="nooppener">Siemens USA</a> in Princeton, New Jersey (2008).
+In 2010, I completed my Diploma (Dipl.-Inf.) in Computer Science at the <a href="https://www.tu-braunschweig.de/en/" target="_blank" rel="nooppener">Technical University of Braunschweig</a>, with a focus on cryptography and software engineering.
+During my studies, I had the opportunity to particpate in an internship with <a href="https://www.siemens.com/us/en.html" target="_blank" rel="nooppener">Siemens USA</a> in Princeton (2008).

 <b>News & activities</b>
 <ul>
+  <li>May 2026: Accepted paper on quantum-safe hybrid key exchange assessment for dual-use applications in the <a href="https://epjquantumtechnology.springeropen.com" target="_blank" rel="noopener">EPJ Quantum Technolgies</a> journal.</li>
   <li>Apr.
 2026: I contributed to a <a href="https://kpmgimpulse.podbean.eu/e/134-quantencomputing-chancen-und-herausforderungen-dieser-technologie-im-talk-mit-christoph-striecks-ait/" target="_blank" rel="noopener">podcast on the challenges of quantum computing</a> (recording from 2025 in German).</li>
   <li>Jan.
 2026: I will give an invited talk at the workshop <a href="https://qprep.eu/the-athens-workshop-2026/" target="_blank" rel="noopener">Q-PrEP 2026: Quantum Readiness in Practice</a> in Athens on 5 February 2026.</li>
   <li>Sep.
 2025: Accepted paper on hybrid key exchange with KEM-based authentication in the <a href="https://epjquantumtechnology.springeropen.com" target="_blank" rel="noopener">EPJ Quantum Technolgies</a> journal.
 A preprint is available <a href="https://arxiv.org/abs/2411.04030" target="_blank" rel="noopener">here</a>.</li>